EcoNuker/EcoNuker-API-Python/README.md

+# EcoNuker's API Rewrite
+EcoNuker is undergoing a major API rewrite, and as of this time, `EcoNuker.py` will not work.

 # EcoNuker

 EcoNuker is a Python library for interacting with the EcoNuker API, which provides routes for items, servers, and more!